palewire/first-python-notebook/docs/_build_html/_sources/git/index.rst.txt

 .. note::

-    There's no rule about when to you commit your work, but disciplined developers get in the habit of doing it as frequently.
+    There's no rule about when to commit your work, but disciplined developers get in the habit of doing it frequently.
 Whenever you've reached a small milestone or a breaking point in your work, it's a good idea to make a commit.

 To get some practice, save a change to your notebook and try to log another.

-It might seen a little burdonsome at first, but it is correct to follow the status to add to commit cycle each time.
-Take it slowly and carefully and you'll quickly get the hang of it.
+It might seen a little burdonsome at first, but it is correct to run the status, add and commit commands each time.
+Take it slowly and carefully.
+You'll quickly get the hang of it.